leeper/reggie/README.md

 # Stata-like Regression Functionality

-This is a work-in-progress to explore how to design Stata-like regression modelling tools for R, namely those that allow plug-and-play variance-covariance estimation procedures.
+This is a work-in-progress to explore how to design Stata-like regression modelling tools for R, namely those that allow plug-and-play variance-covariance estimation procedures and also to provide arguments to modelling functions is data-formula order (rather than the traditional formula-data order).

 Contributions and feedback are welcome on [GitHub](https://github.com/leeper/reggie/issues).

 ## Code Examples

+In addition to plug-and-play variance-covariance procedures, the `reg()` function also provides pretty print methods.

 ```r